rockettheme/docs/Docs/wordpress/start/INDEX.md

 ### SEO and Other Features
 WordPress enables you to specify how content is displayed.
 Its clean permalink structure enables you to create content with search engine optimization (SEO) in mind.
 Tags are also a popular feature of WordPress that makes management and organization of content much easier out of the box.

-There are a lot of reasons to choose WordPress as your site's CMS, though the best way to determine if it's right for you is to give it a try for yourself.
+There are a lot of reasons to choose WordPress as your site's CMS, though the best way to determine if it is right for you is to give it a try for yourself.